Adjust to a New Culture

 FACULTY: PROFESSORS AND INSTRUCTORS

 Student-faculty relationships may be more informal than in your home country.
-At the beginning of the course, the professor will let the class know how he or she prefers to be addressed.
+At the beginning of the course, the professor will let the class know how they prefer to be addressed.
 If you're unsure, it’s always safe to say “Professor” or “Doctor” followed by their last (family) name.

 Teaching Assistants (TAs) are usually responsible for tutorials/labs.
 Your TA is responsible for helping you understand the course material, and in some cases, for grading some of the coursework.
 TAs are often Master's or Doctoral students.